Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-quota rename:

       stackato quota rename  *<name>*  *<newname>*
-        Rename the named quota definition.
+        Rename the named quota plan.
 This is a Stackato 3 specific command.

         .. raw:: html